Killeen Sex Crime Defense Lawyers

 The first step toward a successful outcome for your case is understanding the charges against you.

-How are sex offenses defined under TX state law?
+How are sex offenses defined under Texas state law?

 Sex offenses are listed under state penal code Title 5, Chapter 21.
 Both state and federal law define what constitutes a sex crime, but generally these actions include sexual misconduct, sexual assault or sexual activity with a child.